xuankimtran/docs-1/pages/katalon-studio/docs/windows-test-objects.md

 Here are the steps demonstrating how to use this feature:

 1. Select a Windows object you want to parameterize
-2. Capture its locator with Katalon Studio Windows Object Spy or Recorder and create a variable with this syntax `${variable_name}` as a place holder for its dynamic property.
+2. Capture its locator with Katalon Studio Windows Object Spy or Recorder and create a variable with this syntax `${variable_name}` as a place holder for its dynamic locator.
 For example, we create the `${xpath}` variable for the XPATH locator strategy.
 You can parameterize test objects with other locator strategies as well.
 3. Use the parameterized test object.

 ### In Manual View